james-card/coroutines/README.md

 * Added thread safety to the libraries that is compile-time enabled but runtime-disabled by default.
   * Compile-time enablement can be disable by setting the `SINGLE_CORE_COROUTINES` define at compile time.

+Really, coroutines are best suited for embedded systems, not modern processes.
+This implementation is provided for anyone who is looking for a full-featured C coroutines library.

 # Example Usage
 An example of a simple set of coroutines in a round robin scheduler can be found in the examples directory.
 This configuration will have each coroutine update the common integer twice before releasing the mutex that gates operation.
 The example program provides metrics of performance for coroutines:
 * Without thread safety